-When the Trans-Pacific Partnership trade takes effect, the review threshold that uses enterprise value will increase to C$1.5 billion for investors who are nationals of or entities controlled by nationals of the 11 other signatory countries, those being Brunei, Chile, New Zealand, Singapore, Australia, Japan, Malaysia, Mexico, Peru, the United States and Vietnam.
-Similarly, the Comprehensive Economic Trade Agreement between Canada and the European Union also provides for a C$1.5 billion enterprise value review threshold that, when in force, will be available to investors who are nationals of the European Union or entities controlled by nationals of the European Union.
+The Comprehensive Economic Trade Agreement between Canada and the European Union provides for a C$1.5 billion enterprise value review threshold that, when in force, will be available to investors who are nationals of the European Union or entities controlled by nationals of the European Union.
+This higher review threshold will also apply to all countries with which Canada has a free trade agreement, including Mexico and the United States.
 However, the review threshold for acquisitions of control by SOEs and for acquisitions of control of cultural businesses will remain unchanged.

 National security review

 As noted above, a foreign investment, whether implemented or proposed by a non-Canadian, may be reviewed where the industry minister has reasonable grounds to believe that such an investment could be injurious to national security.